-Lots withdrawn from sale after the signing of contracts, or changes made to any reserves, will at our discretion be subject to an administration charge of the greater of either £50 (+ VAT) per alteration or 8% of the higher of either the original or amended reserve price (+ VAT) of each alteration.
+Lots withdrawn from sale once consigned, or changes made to any reserves, will at our discretion be subject to an administration charge of the greater of either £50 (+ VAT) per alteration or 8% of the higher of either the original or amended reserve price (+ VAT) of each alteration.

 6. Unsold Lots

 (a) As commission is charged solely as a percentage of the sale price of an item, there is no charge for unsold lots.

 (b) Unsold lots may at the discretion of the auctioneer be re-entered into another sale.
 If reserves are to be reduced, we would only do so with the consent of the vendor as well as the auctioneer.
 We reserve the right to refuse re-entry of lots unless the estimate and reserve price have been lowered by at least 20%.

 (a) Vendor accounts will be settled in full after all lots on the account have been paid for by their respective buyers, as early as is convenient for Elmwood’s to do so, not sooner than ten calendar days after the sale and not later than thirty-five calendar days after the sale.

 (b) Vendors will be paid by BACS or cheque as they prefer.
 We reserve the right to delay settlement of your account by up to five working days if you have not notified us of your preferred payment method and any relevant payment details by Monday on the week of the auction taking place.